Your Sound Bullet

 Thanks to its internal speaker, your Sound Bullet can test balanced feeds layed out for wireless or hardwired IEMs, self-powered speakers or speaker amps/processors, recording and camera feeds.

-When the Sound Bullet is switched on, signals present on the female XLR or 1/4” Jack are reproduced by the internal speaker by default.
+When the Sound Bullet is switched on, signals present on the input XLR or 1/4” jack are reproduced by the internal speaker by default.
 Make sure the mixing console is sending either pink noise, music or any other type of audio into the line you are testing and simply plug that line into the Sound Bullet.

-If you require a more accurate listening to the signal, plug your headphones into the Sound Bullet’s Mini-Jack output and adjust its output level with the volume thumbwheel on the side.
+If you require a more accurate listening to the signal, plug your headphones into the Sound Bullet’s headphone port and adjust its output level with the volume thumbwheel on the side.

-Charge your Sound Bullet using the provided Micro-USB cable.
-Please use a standard USB charger (5V, 500mA).
-Charging your Sound Bullet takes around one hour and the device can be used while charging.
+Charge your Sound Bullet using the provided USB-C cable.
+A full charge cycle takes about one hour and the device can be used while charging.

-The LED by the Micro-USB port indicates the charging state while the Sound Bullet is being charged.
-The LED lights up red while the battery is charging, and turns off when the battery is fully charged.
+The LED by the USB-C portindicates the charging state while the Sound Bullet is being charged.
+The LED lights up red while the battery is charging, and turns off when it’s fully charged.

-The function LED by the SEL button will blink white as a warning when the battery is:
+The function LED (11) next to the SEL button will blink white as a warning when the battery is:

 • Low 3 white blinks